-In summary, all wells are monitored 24 hours a day by State certified operators who inspect each well station daily to check and record chemical feeds.
+In summary, all wells are monitored 24 hours a day by State certified operators who inspect each well station daily to check the proper operation and record chemical feeds.
 Samples are collected at well sites and throughout the distribution system to ensure that the water supply provided to our residents is of the highest quality possible.